chocolatey/choco-wiki/How-To-Host-Feed.md

 * Anyone with permission can push and overwrite packages.
 * No HTTP/HTTPS pushing.
 Must be able to access the folder/share to push to it.
 * Starts to affect choco performance once the source has over 500 packages (maybe?).
-* Does not do anything to keep from packages being overwritten.
-This is actually a very large disadvantage.
+* **Big disadvantage**: Does not do anything to keep from package versions being overwritten.
+This provides no immutability of a package version and no guarantee that a version of a package installed is the same as the version in the source.

 ### Local Folder Share Setup